Police and protesters clash at Atlanta training center site derided by opponents as 'Cop City'

-More than 500 people on Monday marched about 2 miles (3.2 kilometers) from a park to the site, which is just outside the Atlanta city limits in suburban DeKalb County.
+More than 400 people marched about 2 miles (3.2 kilometers) from a park to the site in suburban DeKalb County, chanting "stop Cop City" and "Viva, viva Tortuguita," invoking the nickname of an activist who was fatally shot by state troopers while camping in the woods in protest earlier this year.

 A wedge of marchers, including some in masks, goggles and chemical suits intended to protect against tear gas, pushed into a line of officers in riot gear on a road outside the training center site.
-Officers pushed back and then responded with tear gas, with one protester throwing a canister back at officers.
+Officers pushed back and deployed tear gas.
+One protester threw a canister back at officers.

-Protests against the proposed training center — dubbed "Cop City" by opponents — have been going on for more than two years.
-Georgia Attorney General Chris Carr obtained a sweeping indictment in August, using the state's anti-racketeering law to target 61 protesters, characterizing them as "militant anarchists."
+Protests against the proposed training center have been going on for more than two years.
+Georgia Attorney General Chris Carr obtained a sweeping indictment in August, using the state's anti-racketeering law to charge 61 protesters, characterizing them as "militant anarchists."

+Protesters called Monday's march “Block Cop City” and events were held across the country in recent weeks to support the movement.
+It was the latest effort to stop construction of a project that has galvanized environmentalists and anti-police protesters across the country.
+Protester Sam Beard, rallying the crowd Monday, said the movement has fused environmentalists and police abolitionists.

+“We are never letting go of each other again,” Beard said.
+“That is what has made this movement powerful.
+That is what has made this movement dangerous.”

-Some marchers on Monday retreated from the clash while others tried to wash away the effects of the tear gas.
-Dozens of protesters ran into the woods on the property where the training center is being built, then joined hands and exited the property.
-They and other marchers then retreated, with no apparent arrests.
+Some marchers retreated from the clash while others tried to wash away the effects of tear gas.
+Dozens of protesters ran into the woods near the property where the training center is being built and exited with their hands up.
+The marchers eventually retreated as a group without any arrests being made.
 Vomiting and irritation from the tear gas were the only apparent injuries.

 Resistance to the project has at times sparked violence and vandalism.
 Prosecutors now characterize the protest movement as a conspiracy, saying it has led to underlying crimes including possessing fire accelerants and throwing Molotov cocktails at police officers.